Lambeth’s ‘shortlife’ scandal

 But Lambeth are not listening, despite the involvement of co-op housing experts.

-- the purge of a community; the destruction of home and family life built up over 4 decades
+– purged established communities and destroyed family life built up over 4 decades

 Please support us in our campaign to stop the evictions and for a common sense and fair solution.